mattheww/gomill/gomill_docs/sgf.rst

 the end of the game.
 It identifies the start of |sgf| content by looking for ``(;`` (with possible whitespace between the two characters).

-The parser accepts at most 8 letters in property identifiers (there is no formal limit in the specification, but no standard property has more than 2).
+The parser accepts at most 8 letters in *PropIdents* (there is no formal limit in the specification, but no standard property has more than 2).

 The parser doesn't perform any checks on property values.
 In particular, it allows multiple values to be present for any property.

 The parser doesn't, in general, attempt to 'fix' ill-formed |sgf| content.
-As an exception, if a property identifier appears more than once in a node it is converted to a single property with multiple values.
+As an exception, if a *PropIdent* appears more than once in a node it is converted to a single property with multiple values.

-The parser doesn't permit lower-case letters in property identifiers (these are allowed in some ancient |sgf| variants).
+The parser doesn't permit lower-case letters in *PropIdents* (these are allowed in some ancient |sgf| variants).

 The :mod:`!sgf_moves` module